-Cooperative Education is offered by Henderson Community College to prepare you for entry and advancement in the occupational area of your choice.
+Cooperative Education is offered by Henderson Community College to prepare an HCC student in Computer Information Technology and Business Administration for entry and advancement in the occupational area of your choice.
 Through co-op you can earn college credit and gain valuable work experience at the same time.
 Co-op is a partnership involving you, the college, and an employer.

 The benefits to you for participating in the co-op program are: